MartinvonBerg/Fotorama-Leaflet-Elevation/readme.md

 - leaflet-elevation and d3.js: I only managed to have leaflet-elevation running with V5.x of d3.js and not with 6.x.
 This causes too many error messages.
 Hopefully raruto will fix that in a later version of leaflet-elevation.
 Hi did so now, but my code is not compatible.
 So, I keep d3.js with version V5.16.0.

 # Changelog

 = 0.23.2 =
+27.10.2023: Test with WP 6.4-RC2.
+Cube transition in Swiper deactivated.
+Does not Work and did never work completely.
+Update of Gutenberg Block still pending.
+Should not be used.
+Removed wp_kses_post() on Admin Pages.

+= 0.23.2 =
 30.08.2023: Bugfix for File upload in Admin Section.